-The Mississippi Delta National Heritage Area describes the Delta as "the land where the Blues began, where Rock and Roll was created and where Gospel remains a vibrant art.
-It is an agricultural region where cotton was once king, and where 'precision-ag' rules today.
+The Mississippi Delta National Heritage Area (MDNHA) is the land where the Blues began, where rock 'n' roll was created and where Gospel remains a vibrant art.
+It is an agricultural region where cotton was once king, and where ‘precision-ag’ rules today.
 It is a place that saw the struggles of the Civil War and the cultural revolution of the Civil Rights Movement.
-It is the home of the Great Migration, and a land of rich culinary, religious, artistic and literary heritage."
+It is the home of the Great Migration, and a land of rich culinary, religious, artistic and literary heritage.

 This Heritage Area includes the following sites: